matrix-org/matrix-spec-proposals/drafts/erikj_federation.rst

 Auth chain resolution
 ~~~~~~~~~~~~~~~~~~~~~

-**TODO**: If an auth check fails, or if we get told something we accepted
+If an auth check fails, or if we get told something we accepted should have
-should have been rejected, we need to try and determine who is right.
+been rejected, we need to try and determine who is right.

+If two servers disagree about the validity of the auth events, both should
-Both should inform the other of what they think the current auth chain is.
-If
+inform the other of what they think the current auth chain is.
+If either are
-either are missing auth events that they know are valid (through authorization
+missing auth events that they know are valid (through authorization and state
-and state resolution) they process the missing events as usual.
+resolution) they process the missing events as usual.

 If either side notice that the other has accepted an auth events we think
 should be rejected (for reasons *not* in their auth chain), that server should